-But other names to keep in mind for the final defensive end spot should include the 6' 9" Dane Andreas Knappe, current freshman Folorunso Fatukasi or a bulked up Kenton Adeyemi.
+But other names to keep in mind for the final defensive end spot should include the 6-foot-9 Dane Andreas Knappe, Folorunso Fatukasi or a bulked up Kenton Adeyemi.

 One way or another, this group will be in excellent hands in 2014.

-Either they will stay put under current position coach Jon Wholley, one of the fastest rising coaches on the UConn staff in recent years, who is beloved in the lockerroom and has helped sent multiple players to the NFL, or they'll hear from Diaco himself.
+Either they will stay put under current position coach Jon Wholley, one of the fastest rising coaches on the UConn staff in recent years, who is beloved in the locker room and has helped send multiple players to the NFL, or they'll hear from Diaco himself.
 Diaco was a former linebacker at Iowa and linebackers coach at many stops afterward, beginning with Virginia where he learned much of his 3-4 system.

 The responsibilities for this group will be vastly different from previous seasons, as detailed here.
 First, every contributing linebacker from 2013 is going to bulk up in the off-season.
 There's no avoiding that.
 None currently fit the ideal frame of a 3-4 Cat, Dog, Mike or Will linebacker, and it's likely Diaco won't have all these positions filled exactly as he wants until a few years down the road.